Serving Illinois and Nationwide

 No fines or penalties have been assessed against the Joliet Terrance Nursing Center in the last three years, but its ratings suggest that it is a nursing abuse lawsuit waiting to occur.

 Our Lady of Angels is a church connected non-profit home that has 58 beds, which qualify for Medicare and Medicaid payments as well as an additional 50 shelter care beds.
 Its staff level has been deemed more than adequate, receiving five stars.
 Its quality measures received an above-average rating, but the facility has a history of overall inspection deficiencies that may raise concern.

 The main areas of concern cited were the safe handling of food, hiring practices, and the inability to keep walking areas free of obstacles.
 Overall, Our Lady of Angels Retirement Home received three stars out of five.

 222 North Hammes Avenue

 Administrator- Phillip Baratta

-The Parc at Joliet is a rather large nursing home with 203 Medicare and Medicaid qualified beds and is run by a for-profit corporation.
-Its mediocre staff level and quality measures combined with a poor health inspection rating make this home a cocktail for disaster, which is evident by its one star rating overall.
+The Parc at Joliet is a rather large nursing center with 203 Medicare and Medicaid qualified beds and is run by a for-profit corporation.
+Its average staff level and quality measures combined with a poor health inspection rating make this home a cocktail for disaster, which is evident by its one-star rating overall.

 210 North Springfield Avenue